Noelli117/Latent-Synth-VST/README.md

 The source code in this repository is released under the MIT License.
 See [LICENSE](/Users/likejie/Documents/GitHub/EP-491/LICENSE).

 Third-party dependencies such as JUCE, libtorch, p5.js, and any external model assets remain subject to their own licenses and terms.

-## Summary

-This project starts from the standard RAVE plugin pipeline, but extends it into a more performative system: a flow-field simulation drives the latent space, a bundled p5.js interface exposes that controller inside the plugin, and the build/install flow packages libtorch for practical VST3 use on macOS.